-Deciphering myth from truth is a great place to gain an understanding of how life insurance can protect you and your loved ones.
-Check out these 7 common life insurance myths and the truth behind them.
+Here, we debunk the biggest myths about life insurance to uncover how this coverage can protect you and your loved ones.
+Check out these seven common life insurance myths and the truth behind them.

 BUSTED: Life insurance can be the foundation of financial security for your family or business.
-Proceeds from a life insurance policy can help cover outstanding debt like a mortgage and credit cards or fund financial objectives including retirement.
+Proceeds from a life insurance policy can help cover outstanding debt, like a mortgage and credit cards, or fund financial objectives, including retirement or college savings.

-BUSTED: Buying life insurance for children guarantees their insurability into the future and can be an affordable way to purchase additional coverage as they grow into adulthood.
-It’s a great way for parents and grandparents to give the young people in their lives the gift of financial security.
+BUSTED: Buying life insurance for children guarantees their insurability into the future, meaning it won’t lapse automatically at 18 or 21 if they have a medical condition.
+Life insurance can be an affordable way to purchase additional coverage as they grow into adulthood.
+It also makes a great gift of financial security.

 BUSTED: Buying life insurance when you’re young and healthy is best!
 You can benefit from lower rates and also ensure that you have the coverage — and financial security — you need for the long haul.

 BUSTED: Many term policies are renewable and convertible to a permanent policy.
-After holding your term policy for a set period of time, it may be possible to convert it with a special credit for doing so.
-The credit helps offset any increase in premium and the usual health assessment may be waived.
+After holding your term policy for a set period of time, it may be possible to convert it with a special premium credit.
+The credit helps offset any increase in premium costs and may waive the usual health assessment.

 BUSTED: Don’t underestimate the importance of a stay-at-home parent; the value he or she adds to the financial stability of the family is substantial.
-If the person responsible for child care and general household management is no longer in the picture, money will be needed to cover all of those bases so you concentrate on keeping the family grounded and focused on more important things.
+If the person responsible for child care and general household management is no longer in the picture, you’ll need financial support to help cover those bases and keep your family safe.